SeisComP/seiscomp/doc/base/tutorials/processing.rst

     2020/03/01 18:01:00 [info/Autopick] Adding detection channel GR.CLL..BHZ

-  After some time, a nearby event will occur and the station should then be picked.
-  This should appear in the latest :file:`autoloc-picklog` file in :file:`~/.seiscomp/log`:
+  After some time, a nearby event will occur and phases recorded on this station should be picked.
+If :ref:`scautoloc` was running at the time and :confval:`autoloc.pickLogEnable` was activated, the pick should appear in the latest :file:`autoloc-picklog` file in :file:`~/.seiscomp/log`:

   .. code-block:: sh

      $ grep "CLL" .seiscomp/log/autoloc-picklog.2020-03-01
      2020-03-01 18:31:47.1 GR CLL    BHZ __   40.9    177.433  1.1 A 20200301.183147.13-AIC-GR.CLL..BHZ

-* The station should now appear in the GUIs.
+* The station should now also appear in the GUIs.
-  After restarting them,
+  After reopening them,

-  - The station should now show up in :program:`scmv` (as a new triangle at the expected location on the map, which is not black if the station is active).
+  * The station should now show up in :program:`scmv` (as a new triangle at the expected location on the map, which is not black if the station is active).

-  - In :program:`scrttv` a trace should be visible.
+  * In :program:`scrttv` a trace or at least the line for the configured stream should be visible.

-  - In :program:`scolv`, the new station is either already included in automatic locations, or can be added manually.
+  * In :program:`scolv`, the new station is either already included in automatic locations, or can be added manually.

 In case of problems, check that :confval:`detecStream` and